SuperioOne/nut_webgui/README.md

 nut_webgui has basic probe endpoints to check server health and readiness:
 - `/probes/health`
 - `/probes/readiness`

+If you've multiple NUT server connections, you can also probe the individual connection

+- `/probes/health/<namespace>`
+- `/probes/readiness/<namespace>`

 ## Building from source and debugging